-About an hour before dark, they dropped me off to watch a sundero while they drove to another area to look for a herd we had seen earlier and almost immediately I spotted a small group and the stalk was on.
+About an hour before dark, they dropped me off to watch a Sundero while they drove to another area to look for a herd we had seen earlier.
+Almost immediately I spotted a small group and the stalk was on.
 I moved fast, and within about 10 minutes I zipped an arrow through the vitals of the biggest pig in the group.
 He only went a few yards and piled up in the scrub.
 Man I love bowhunting!

 Me with a Bouquet of Fear